saezlab/BenchmarkGurobi/main.py.md

 This repository is for testing and benchmarking the gurobi implementation within CARNIVAL.

+We have implemented the gurobi ILP solver into CARNIVAL.
+To compare the performance of gurobi solver, we have ran benchmarks on synthetic prior knowledge networks (PKNs) generated using the `igraph` package.
+We generated two types of PKNs: Erdos-Renyi and powerlaw.
+Once the PKNs have been generated, we run CARNIVAL with the following parameters using cplex and gurobi ILP solvers:

+* mipGAP = 0.05,
+* poolrelGAP = 1e-04,
+* limitPop = 500,
+* poolCap = 100,
+* poolIntensity = 4,
+* poolReplace = 2,
+* alphaWeight = 1,
+* betaWeight = 0.2.

 # Setup

 In this section, we go though the setup necessary to run this notebook.